faenrandir/a_careful_examination/content/documents/visionary_and_prophetic_experience/vetting-the-visitors.md

 Is the entity omniscient or do they claim to be able to communicate with an omniscient being?
 The only being capable of an *exhaustive* test of omniscience would be an omniscient being (and in that case it would be unnecessary), but we can test a minimum threshold.
 In other words, we can propose a test that should eliminate 100% of standard human thought that is not associated with true omniscience.
 Hence, the test is most useful for weeding out claimants rather than establishing complete omniscience *per se*.

-The {{ link(text="test for prophetic ability", path="/simple-test-for-prophetic-ability/") }} is geared towards interaction with a human that claims access one aspect of omniscience (the ability to see the future), but it could be adapted towards interaction with almost any divine visitor, disembodied or not.
+The [test for prophetic ability](/simple-test-for-prophetic-ability/) is geared towards interaction with a human that claims access one aspect of omniscience (the ability to see the future), but it could be adapted towards interaction with almost any divine visitor, disembodied or not.

 ### Test for omnibenevolence